executors/executors/explanatory.md

 naturally model the kinds of execution created by multicore CPUs, GPUs, and collections of these.

-The organization of such a hierarchy would induce groups of groups of execution agents and would introduce a different piece of shared state for each of these groups.
+The organization of such a hierarchy would induce groups of groups (of groups..., etc.) of execution agents and would introduce a different piece of shared state for each non-terminal node of this hierarchy.
 The interface to such an execution function would look like:

     template<class Executor, class Function, class ResultFactory, class...
 SharedFactories>
     std::invoke_result_t<ResultFactory()>